google/bloaty/README.md

   -w                 Wide output; don't truncate long labels.
   --help             Display this message and exit.
   --list-sources     Show a list of available sources and exit.
+  --source-filter=PATTERN
+                     Only show keys with names matching this pattern.

 Options for debugging Bloaty: